RutgersMobileApplicationDevelopment/F2018-HackNight-Android/(01) Hello World/Tutorial.md

 Now Android Studio will generate a new project for you.
 It will take anywhere between 15 seconds to a few minutes depending on your computer.

+Ok, you've just seen a whole bunch of stuff that we haven't talked about yet.
+What's an activity?
+What's an Android API level?
+What's AppCompat?.
+Dont' worry, we'll talk about all that in detail later.
+If you're impatient or you just don't like reading, feel free to reach out to an RUMAD Android mentor! :smiley: